lolswirl/chi-harmony-in-cell/README.md

 DISCLAIMER: Adding snippets that override code in Cell may cause the addon to break in future updates if not kept up-to-date with the developer’s code.

 # Updates
 **2-25-2025**: Cell’s developer released Cell r245 with a slight change to their code that disabled all code snippets.
-You'll need to re-enable it under **About -> Code Snippets** and check the Chi Harmony snippet **checkbox** right next to its name then press Reload at the top right corner.
+You'll need to re-enable it under **About -> Code Snippets** and check the Chi Harmony snippet **checkbox** right next to its name then press Reload at the top right corner.</br>
 <img width=50% height=50% src="https://github.com/user-attachments/assets/704d5c50-12f4-456e-b119-5767b3e0c220"/>

 # Examples